 Term Expiration: February 27, 2019

-Cynthia Shepard, Commissioner
+Cynthia Shepard, Vice Chair

 Cynthia Shepard is the owner of CMS Total Fitness.
 She has been in the fitness industry for over 30 years.
 She is a published fitness writer, was featured in fitness DVDs and was an Associate Professor at the University of South Carolina teaching in the Physical Education Department.
 She currently teaches contract fitness classes and personal training throughout the Midlands.
 She is married to retired Air Force Colonel Steven Shepard and has two grown daughters.
 She serves as a Deacon at her church and is very active in the community fundraising and working with families in need.
 She served as the Flood and Disaster Chair for Lake Murray Presbyterian Church during the flood of 2015, worked with the United Way and the Long Term Recovery Group to assist families affected by the floods to get back into their homes.
 She was recently honored by the Modern Woodmen of America with a Hometown Hero Award.
 She hopes to be active in her community for many years to come.